Richard Olsenius

-Richard Olsenius is an American photographer, videographer, and music composer whose 50-year career has taken him around the United States, throughout South America and across the Arctic.
-His work, has appeared in newspapers, magazines, books, art galleries, museum collections, films and stage presentations.
+Richard Olsenius is an American photographer, videographer, and music composer whose 50-year career has taken him around the United States, throughout South America, and across the Arctic.
+His work has appeared in newspapers, magazines, books, art galleries, museum collections, films and stage presentations.

 Early life and education

 Olsenius was born in Galesburg, Illinois, in 1946, and grew up on the edge of the prairie, a landscape he was drawn to throughout his photographic career.
 "To me there is nothing more powerful than… seeing the prairie begin to rise up.
 Because there is nothing to hang onto out there, your soul taps into the ground a little stronger.
 You become more self-reliant.
 And you identify so strongly with your landscape…"

 He moved to St. Paul, Minnesota, at a young age where he attended both grade school and high school.
 He attended one year of college at Gustavus Adolphus in St. Peter, Minnesota.
-But at the beginning of his second year, he left for New York and worked as a copy aide at Time Life.
+At the beginning of his second year, he left for New York and worked as a copy aide at Time Life.
 In New York Olsenius bought a Konica 35 mm camera and began to photograph street life in Greenwich Village.